Penguin Still Pecking at Your Site? Recover Like a Champ

 We’re about a month away from the anniversary of the beloved Penguin Update that came and demolished tons of websites and businesses.
 If you’ve been battling for a year and still haven’t seen your rankings rise to their previous heights, take heart.
 With a little effort, it is possible to recover from Penguin – not all hope (and SEO progress) is lost.

 (In case you haven’t officially met him, Google’s Penguin Update came out in April 2012.
-It cracked down on webmasters through its algorithm and penalized tons of websites that used SEO tactics it deemed illegal, like keyword stuffing, cloaking, deliberately creating duplicate content, and more.)
+It cracked down on webmasters through an improved algorithm and penalized tons of websites that used SEO tactics it deemed illegal, like keyword stuffing, cloaking, deliberately creating duplicate content, and more.)

 First, was it really a Penguin plummet?